SilasReinagel/silasreinagel.github.io/static/delivering/C10_motivating_your_team.md

 As the project manager, it's your job to understand the team's motivations and to work with the key stakeholders to ensure they are aligned.

-If you don't hold these levers, you need to ensure that the people who do understand where they need to be applied.
+If you don't hold these levers, you need to ensure that there are people who do. .
+And they need to understand where they need to be applied.

 What are some practical ways to motivate people on your projects?
 - Project equity